What Is It, What Are Risk Factors and Possible Causes, How Is It Treated

 - interpersonal and social rhythm therapy

 Several clinical studies have shown that when used effectively with medications, these psychosocial interventions can lead to improved functioning, increased mood stability, and fewer hospitalisations.
+Visit psychologist near me to try their treatments.

 - Other Treatments